Peanut Butter Easter Eggs

 - 1/2 cup butter, softened

 - 2 tablespoons shortening

-- Confectioners' sugar icing, optional
+- Confectioners' sugar icing and sprinkles, optional

 - In a large bowl, beat peanut butter, butter and vanilla until blended.
 Gradually beat in confectioners' sugar and cracker crumbs.
 Shape mixture into 16 eggs; place on waxed paper-lined baking sheets.
 Refrigerate 30 minutes or until firm.